microsoft/FluidExamples/cra-demo/README.md

 yarn add fluid-framework @fluidframework/tinylicious-client
 ```

-Lastly, open up the `App.js` file, as that will be the only file we need to edit.
+Lastly, open up the `App.js` file, as that will be the only file edited.

 ## 3. <a style="position: relative; top: 20px" name="import"></a> Import and initialize Fluid dependencies